Destinedlife/osticket-prereqs/README.md

 <p>
-you can use this links to login as admin
+you can use this link to login as admin

   http://localhost/osTicket/scp/login.php

-and these link to login as a Enduser.
+and this link to login as a Enduser.

 http://localhost/osTicket/